hzqst/MetaHookSv/README.md

 3. Simple Per-Object Shadow.
 (Warning: this may cause a significant performance hit.)

 4. Screen Space Ambient Occlusion (SSAO) using horizon-based ambient occlusion (HBAO). the implementation is taken from nvidia.
 (Warning: this may cause a significant performance hit when sampling radius is too large.)
+(Warning: you might see SSAO's black pixel fighting on wall or terrain if your defalt_fov is not 90)

 5. MultiSampling Anti-Aliasing (MSAA) (High quality, low performance)